Frequently Asked Questions

 Maintenance of need base scholarship require minimum of 90% or more in attendance and maintenance of certain marks/score in CoA exams as specified in Scholarship Policy.

-Currently there are two campuses of CoA with details as below;
+Currently there is only one exclusive campus with details as below;

 - Islamabad campus